luismiguelcasadodiaz/Born2beRoot/README.md

 sed -i -e '/#PermitRootLogin/ s/#PermitRootLogin prohibit-password/PermitRootLogin no/' /etc/ssh/sshd_config
 ```

-Either it is nor required by the subjec i added this restricction to allow only one user to connect thru ssh
+Either it is not required by the subjec i added this restricction to allow only one user to connect thru ssh

 ```bash
 sed -i -e '/^PermitRootLogin no/a AllowUsers luicasad' /etc/ssh/sshd_config